venoajie/setting/new_vps.md

-That's the perfect question to ask.
-This is the mindset of a proactive SRE: "How do I prevent this from ever happening again?"

-The lesson you quoted is the most important one from this incident.
-Cloud providers offer images as a convenience, but they are not always perfectly configured for every use case, especially for public internet traffic.

-Here is a practical, repeatable checklist you should use every time you start a new VPS.
+A practical, repeatable checklist you should use every time you start a new VPS.
 This "Day 0 Sanity Check" will take you less than five minutes and can save you hours or days of future debugging.

 ---